Lewxa2011/FireNet/README.md

 # FireNet
-Realtime Multiplayer using Firebase's Realtime-Database.
+Realtime Multiplayer for Unity 3D using Firebase's Realtime-Database.
 Copy of Pun 2 (without the closed source payment part)

 # WIP!!!